hotosm/osm-export-tool/README.md

 `ui/` is a React + ES6 frontend that communicates with the Django API.
 It handles localization of the user interface, the OpenLayers-based map UI, and the Tag Tree feature selection wizard.
 (For historical reasons, it also includes some Django views to facilitate logging in with OSM credentials.)

 ## Development Prerequisites

-The Export Tool has several dependencies.
-As an alternative, use Docker to manage the project's environment, in which case you will need a Docker runtime.

 * Python 2.7, `virtualenv`, `pip`
 * PostgreSQL 9+ and PostGIS